 Oxygen – these symbiotic organisms that work with the plants are aerobic.
 Compacted soil=no air to breathe, the organisms cannot function, and the system breaks down.
-You can achieve aeration in many ways such a keyline, living roots/tillage ground covers, earthworms, and organic matter, etc.
+You can achieve aeration in many ways such as a keyline, living roots/tillage ground covers, earthworms, and organic matter, etc.

 Life needs water to drink

-If you don’t have water in your soil, the soil life basically dies, the plant stops being fed, the plant doesn’t function well anymore, you get systemic breakdown.
-Perennial water management systems like drip irrigation, water storage, rainwater catchment, sprinkler systems, soakers hoses, etc. can help drastically and save you time. – water hose for small area.
+If you don’t have water in your soil, the soil life basically dies, the plant stops being fed, the plant doesn’t function well anymore, you get a systemic breakdown.
+Perennial water management systems like drip irrigation, water storage, rainwater catchment, sprinkler systems, soakers hoses, etc. can help drastically and save you time. – water hose for a small area.

 You need carbon for the soil life to eat and live in, this comes from living roots and decaying organic matter/mulch.